-We have adopted a Code of Ethics that applies to each of our employees, including our CEO, our principal financial officer, as well as members of our Board of Directors.
-A copy of such Code has been publicly filed with, and is available for free from, the Securities and Exchange Commission.
+We have adopted a Code of Ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+A copy of the code is available on our website, www.ivfh.com, and it has been publicly filed with, and is available for free from the Securities and Exchange Commission.